20th Anniversary Tour 2020 My Name Is...: Information

 September 11, 2020.
 The tour was only held in four locations, with a total of ten shows due to the COVID-19 pandemic.
 The tour began in Osaka at Osaka-jo Hall on September 12, and ended in Shibuya at Yoyogi National Gymnasium on December 6.

 The concert charted at No. 5 on the weekly Oricon DVD charts and No. 8 on the Oricon Blu-ray Charts, charting for nine weeks and four weeks, respectively.

 The live was released to the public as a standard 2DVD set and a higher quality 2Blu-ray set.
 A limited 3DVD+2CD and 3Blu-ray+2CD were released to Koda Kumi's official fan club Koda Gumi.

 The performance utilized on the DVD and Blu-ray was of her December 6 performance at Yoyogi National Stadium.
 The date coincided with her debut, which began with her song "Take Back" on December 6, 2000.

 COVID-19 precautions

 Due to the COVID-19 pandemic, there were limited shows of the tour.
 As a precaution to those who attended, masks were required and seating was spaced to encourage social distancing.
 Venues were only held at half capacity and temperature readings were required before entry.

 Track listing

 Tour dates and locations

 The tour had limited shows due to the COVID-19 pandemic in Japan, and were only held in four locations with two performances each day: Osaka-jō Hall, Marine Messe Fukuoka, Nagoya Civic Assembly Hall and Yoyogi National Gymnasium.
-The tour ran for three months between September to December 2020.
+The tour ran for three months between September and December 2020.